rishabNeu/k8s-operator-cr/README.md

 # k8s-operator

-This will help you understand how to write `Operators` using `Kubebuilder` SDK which will help create a Custom Resource Definition, Custom Resource, Controllers and Reconciliation logic
+This will help you understand how to write `Operators` using `Kubebuilder` SDK which will help create a Custom Resource Definition, Custom Resource, Controllers and Reconciliation logic.
+Basically, Reconcile the `current` state to the `desired` state

 ## :mechanical_arm: Operator